CristianoFIlho/Mini-Python-Projects/README.md

 ## Commit emojis

-GitHub Copilot: Here are some emoji references for different types of commits:
+Here are some emoji references for different types of commits:

 - Bug fixes: :bug: `:bug: Fix issue with game scoring`
 - New features: :sparkles: `:sparkles: Add high score feature`